mantisbt-plugins/IFramed/README.md

 ## Installation

+Extract the release archive to the MantisBT installations plugins folder:

+    cd /var/www/mantisbt/plugins
+    wget -O IFramed.zip https://github.com/spmeesseman/Releases/releases/download/v1.0.0/IFramed.zip
+    unzip IFramed.zip
+    rm -f IFramed.zip

+Ensure to use the latest released version number in the download url.

-Install the plugin using the default installation procedure for a MantisBT plugin.
+Install the plugin using the default installation procedure for a MantisBT plugin in `Manage -> Plugins`.

+A patched file is included that will allow the Wiki page to be opened within the MantisBT UI, as opposed to 'leaving' the page.

+    patch/wiki.php

+This file was taken from MantisBT v2.21.1.
+Replace the default file at your own risk and ensure you make a backup of the original before overwriting.

 ## Usage